jackomo007/burgers-restaurant-menu/README.md

 - **PWA Transformation**: Leveraging the responsive design for a seamless transition to a Progressive Web App, enabling offline usage and home screen installation.

 ## 🤝 Url AWS

-<sub><i>

-## Important: Use of Mocked API in Development

-During local development and testing of this project, you might encounter issues when attempting to connect with the original restaurant API.
-Specifically, the API may return a `301 Moved Permanently` error, along with CORS (Cross-Origin Resource Sharing) related issues.
-This behavior prevents the application from correctly rendering the menu items and details of the restaurant in a local environment.

-To address this issue and ensure a smooth development experience, we have implemented a mocked API.
-This API simulates the expected responses from the original API, allowing the project to function correctly in development without the need to connect to the production API.

-When the project is deployed on AWS (in production), the original restaurant API is utilized, as the production environment is configured to circumvent the aforementioned issues.

-To use the mocked API in your local development environment, make sure to follow these additional steps after completing the initial installation and setup:

-1. Ensure that your development environment is configured to point to the mocked API.
-This is usually done in a configuration file or environment variables within the project.
-2. Verify that the mocked API is running or accessible before starting your local development server.

-This will ensure that you can develop and test the project without encountering connection issues with the original API.

-</i></sub>